After living with the 1972 XJ6 a few weeks, strengths and weaknesses have become more articulated.

 - controls are scattered (for example fog toggle separated from other light rockers)

-- AM/FM radio works but badly outdated
+- AM/FM radio works but technically outdated

 Two major trends have shaped interior cabin and dash development since 1972: climate control and information technology.
 Separate heater and AC systems are fully integrated for better comfort and efficiency, while digital connectivity has radically transformed the automotive experience.
 We can barely exist now without a backup camera, navigation aid, streaming music, and computerized vehicle data.